mheap/nexmo-developer/_documentation/en/voice/voice-api/code-snippets/connect-callers-into-a-conference.md

 call) by simply connecting the call into the same named conference.

-Conference names are scoped at the Nexmo Application level.
+Conference names are scoped at the Vonage Application level.
 For example, NexmoApp1 and NexmoApp2 could both have a conference called `nexmo-conference` and there would be no problem.